Papishushi/ScapeCore/README.md

 # ScapeCore Game Engine [![Codacy Badge](https://app.codacy.com/project/badge/Grade/6f241960c30f4a649ee36cb5323613ca)](https://app.codacy.com/gh/Papishushi/ScapeCore/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)

 ScapeCore is your go-to free and open-source game engine riding on the MonoGame wave.
 It's like the Swiss Army knife for game devs – lightweight, modular, and just chill.
-In the future I'm planning on building a GUI Editor also, but for now on I'm mainly focusing on the Core, Backend and API.
+In the future, I'm planning on building a GUI Editor also, but for now on, I'm mainly focusing on the Core, Backend, and API.

 ## Features

-- **Modular Design:** Fully modular core, you are able to select and import the submodules you want to compile for your project.
-Any user could build his own submodules too, and import them on any future project.
+- **Modular Design:** Fully modular core, you can select and import the submodules you want to compile for your project.
+Any user could build their own submodules too and import them on any future project.
 - **Event-Driven:** Utilize events for flexible game loop customization.
 - **Entity System:** Built-in entity component system through GameObjects and MonoBehaviours, easily extend functionality through a component-based architecture.
 Create your own Behaviours or Components.
 - **Serialize Like a Pro:** Saving and loading game states got you stressed?
 Chill out with our Serialization Manager.
 It supports Protocol Buffers and even throws in optional GZip compression – slick and fast.
 - **Resource Wizardry:** The Resource Manager is like a magician, juggling resources in a thread-safe show.
 Load, distribute, and track dependencies effortlessly.
 Keep your game running smooth and snappy.
 - **Scene Management:** Easily add MonoBehaviours or GameObjects to a scene environment, and efficiently organize and transition between game scenes for a seamless player experience.
-- **⚠️2D Physics Engine⚠️:** This one is **WIP**, any contributions would be much apreciated.
+- **⚠️2D Physics Engine⚠️:** This one is **WIP**, any contributions would be much appreciated.

 ## Quick Start